 Immediately following the Remedial Investigation fieldwork, an IRM will be completed to immediately address environmental concerns and to expedite the remedial and overall project schedule.
+This Work Plan includes anticipated IRM activities based on current information and may be modified, subject to NYSDEC approval, after the RI fieldwork is completed.
 The IRM may address some or all of the following Site conditions as more fully defined in the RI:

-- Excavation and off-site disposal of stained surface soils, if encountered - Removal and off-site disposal of impacted sediments - Removal and off-site disposal of drums and other containers - Removal of USTs, if encountered - Excavation and off-site disposal of petroleum-impacted subsurface soil/fill in the area of historic USTs, if encountered - Implementation of a SFMP during redevelopment - Placement of a soil cover system
+- Excavation and off-site disposal of stained surface soils, if encountered - Removal and off-site disposal of impacted sediments - Removal and off-site disposal of drums and other containers - Removal of USTs, if encountered - Excavation and off-site disposal of petroleum-impacted subsurface soil/fill in the area of historic USTs, if encountered - Implementation of a SFMP during redevelopment - Placement of a soil cover system - Soil vapor intrusion mitigation